 National Russian Essay Contest (NREC)

-Established more than thirty years ago, the ACTR National Russian Essay Contest (NREC) provides high school and middle school students the opportunity to demonstrate their writing proficiency in Russian.
+Established thirty-eight years ago, the ACTR National Russian Essay Contest (NREC) provides high school and middle school students the opportunity to demonstrate their writing proficiency in Russian.
 Students write essays in Russian on a topic announced at the beginning of a two-hour period during the week before Thanksgiving.

 Registration Information and Placement Guidelines